JevgeniF/rik_test_jfenko/README.md

 ### Additional setup:
 ### Database
-By default, the database provided by me, as developer and stored online.
+By default, the database provided by me, as developer, and stored online.
 The database is PostgreSQL v13.

-In order to use local database or another online database service,
+In order to use local database or another online database service:
 1. please change database settings in
 ```rik_test_jfenko/setup.py``` file:
 ~~~